open-rec/rec-algorithm/README.md

 All of them are computed **per scene** — group events by `scene` before constructing them, as `gen_recall_data.py` does. `item_cf_i2i`, `content_i2i`, and `item_seq_emb` require item triggers;
-`user_cf_u2i` requires a user
+`user_cf_u2i` requires a user trigger; User U2U algorithms produce candidate-user rows or vectors;
-trigger; hot and new do not.
-Spark `user_cf` and `content` write Hive/Parquet results and publish their serving tables through the same versioned release protocol as hot and item-CF.
+hot and new do not require triggers.
+Spark recall jobs write Hive/Parquet results and publish their serving tables through the same versioned release protocol as hot and item-CF.

 Two behaviours worth knowing: